 FUN FACT: The idea that dark roasts have more caffeine is an urban legend.
 In fact, dark roast beans have the same amount of caffeine as their lighter counterparts.

-Comparison of Our Favorite Brands
+Comparison of Our Favorite Brands in 2022

 The 10 Best Dark Roast Coffees

 1. Lifeboost Dark Roast Coffee – Best Overall

 Our favorite dark roast coffee is healthy, sustainable, and — best of all — absolutely delicious.
 The Lifeboost Dark Roast is made from high-altitude Nicaraguan beans grown without pesticides or chemicals.
 It’s also shade-grown and bird-friendly.